Cerulean warbler: Predators and parasites

 The cerulean warbler's preferred nesting sites, located high in the forest canopy, reduce the prevalence of nest predation.
-However, its eggs and young still fall victim to predators such as raccoons, squirrels, chipmunks, snakes, and birds, in particular blue jays (Cyanocitta cristata).
+However, its eggs and young still fall victim to predators such as raccoons, squirrels, chipmunks, snakes, and even other birds, in particular blue jays (Cyanocitta cristata).

 The cerulean warbler is known to be parasitized by blood parasites such as Haemoproteus paruli.
 Nest parasitism by brown-headed cowbirds (Molothrus ater) occurs, but is less common in the dense interior canopy the cerulean warbler prefers.

 Status and conservation

 The cerulean warbler is currently rated a near threatened species by the International Union for Conservation of Nature.
 It is the fastest declining Neotropical migrant songbird.
 Among the many threats it faces, its wintering habitat in the northern Andes is dwindling rapidly.
 Cerulean warblers depend on shade coffee plantations for the mature forest habitat they require.
 This traditional farming technique faces pressure from fluctuating world coffee prices, and many tracts of shade coffee are being converted to higher-yield sun coffee or other crops.

 In fragmented forest areas, the cerulean warbler is vulnerable to nest parasitism by the brown-headed cowbird.
 Historically, the preferred habitat of tall forest interiors protected it from brood parasitism, but deforestation has caused the cerulean warbler to often choose nest locations accessible to cowbirds.

 This bird's numbers are declining faster than any other warbler species in the USA; its population in 2006 was less than one-fifth of what it was 40 years before.
 The American Bird Conservancy (ABC) is working with its Colombian partner, Fundación ProAves, to protect wintering habitat for cerulean warblers and other migratory songbirds.
 In 2008, the partnership created the Cerulean Warbler Bird Reserve, the first protected area created for a neotropical migrant.
 In an effort to advance protection of the cerulean warbler, ABC and its South American partners (Fundacion ProAves, ECOAN and Fundacion Jocotoco), in 2009 produced a Cerulean Warbler Wintering Ground Conservation Plan.